El Salvador's president pushes ahead with cryptoplan | DW | 09.12.2021

 At a Bitcoin conference in mid-November, Bukele unveiled his vision of a so-called Bitcoin City he wants to build close to the country's border with Honduras and Nicaragua.
 It would be situated near the Conchagua volcano, he said, and would boast residential and commercial areas as well as an airport.

-"He made the announcement at a huge party on the beach," said Aaron König, a cryptoenthusiast and digital entrepreneur, who was at the event and shared his impressions with DW.
+"He made the announcement at a huge party on the beach," said Aaron Koenig, a crypto enthusiast and digital entrepreneur, who was at the event and shared his impressions with DW.

 Funding for the mammoth undertaking to start in 2022 is to be raised through the sale of a sovereign Bitcoin bond to the tune of $1 billion — "the hottest investment in the cryptosphere at present," Koenig believes.
 "At the moment, there are many 'Bitcoiners' having both the resources and the willingness to invest."